Logo designed by Wendy McNaughton

 The Kemper Human Rights Education Foundation (KHREF) is a 501 (C) (3) non-profit corporation established in 2008 that seeks to motivate students to contribute to the effort to create a world where everyone’s human rights are realized.
 Hence the Foundation sponsors an annual human rights essay contest and other academically oriented human rights activities.

 Richard M. Kemper, a lieutenant in the United States army, was killed in France during World War II.
-Subsequently, his parents, Adolph and Helen Kemper, purchased land by the high school he attended and dedicated it to all those who fought and died defending human rights principals.
+Subsequently, his parents, Adolph and Helen Kemper, purchased land by the high school he attended and dedicated it to all those who fought and died defending human rights principles.

 Human rights are entitlements to which individuals have a just claim.
 They include the right to be free from discrimination, torture, and arbitrary arrest; the right to obtain a minimum standard of living, be educated, own property, and express unpopular opinions; and the right to participate equally with others in determining the rules that govern the society they live in.